 It is recommended that any required service work on a Kobelt unit be performed by a factory authorized service representative.
 Please contact the nearest Kobelt authorized distributor for assistance.

-Table 6 itemizes which kit/spare part numbers change with the various brake configuration options.
+The table below itemizes which kit/spare part numbers change with the various brake configuration options.
 Please reference this table to ensure you receive the correct parts.